This article has links to products and services we love, which we may make commission from.

 It is still claimed hundreds of people lose their lives on this road every year.

-It’s not just yourself you have to be cautious of, locals still use this road to drive between villages, when you see it you will think how?!
+It’s not just yourself you have to be cautious of.
+Locals still use this road to drive between villages.

-Plus, your guide will show you where to get the Instagram cliff shot souvenir!
+Plus, your guide will show you where to get the “cliff shot” souvenir!

-It’s likely your main guide with have a wingman, one will take the lead and the other with kick back.
+It’s likely your main guide will have a wingman.
+One will take the lead, and the other will kick back.

 7. Death Road Cycle Packing List and Gear